Placements still available for June, July & August 2024 - Apply for free

 • Tasks in the sober houses can be diverse.
 Interns work closely with local staff to develop and host workshops in personal and professional development, engaging inpatients on topics such as health and wellbeing.
 Longer term interns can design workshops in areas of your choosing.
 Interns can also help with gentle sports classes (such as stretching and yoga), and in counseling sessions.

-It’s important for medical interns to be prepared for a very different healthcare system than what you may be used to at home.
-Healthcare in Tanzania can be under-resourced and under-funded, and patients may endure conditions that would be considered rare or unacceptable in your own home country.
+It’s important for psychology interns to be prepared for a very different healthcare system than what you may be used to at home, as healthcare can be under-resourced and under-funded.
 While you may encounter culture shock, it is important to remain professional and compassionate at all times.
-You’ll be encouraged to consider your supervisor and in-country coordinator as valuable and knowledgeable resources and mentors.
-They’re in the best position to provide guidance and local context into the needs and challenges of the local community, and will be happy to support your learning experience throughout this internship abroad.

 In all cases, interns should expect that the first week of your experience will focus on settling in and gaining some introductory knowledge, as you will not “hit the ground running”.
 Rather, you should start with learning about the placement to gain an understanding of what you can build upon, develop, learn, and contribute.
 Ensure that you ask questions and provide feedback during the introductory period, so that your supervisor understands how you’re progressing.
 This will help them to better understand important details, such as how quickly you learn, what you find challenging, what you find interesting, etc.